antonioIannotta/LSS-documentation/docs/index.md

 In this project the payment system issue has not been addressed.

 ### Requirements
-In the following are reported the main requirements that the system must satisfy:

 | ID | Requirement |
 | -- | ----------- |